buzzer-re/mresearch/Windows/reverse_powershell/README.md

 $client.Close();
 ```
-What we did here was, from the ASCIIEnconding Namespace, select the class ASCII and call his static method GetString from my $buff starting from the index 0 until reach our $size,
+What we did here was, from the ASCIIEnconding Namespace, select the class ASCII and call his static method GetString from my $buff starting from the index 0 until we reach our $size,
 now our ***$command*** variable holds the decoded string, if we send "Hello world" this variable will hold this text.

 ### Understanding expressions